 8 Restaurant Renovation Mistakes That Cost SGD $20K+ in Singapore

-After fitting out 50+ Singapore restaurants โ from Tiong Bahru bistros to MBFC fine-dining โ the same expensive mistakes keep appearing.
-Each one of these can wipe out 1-3 months of profit.
-Here are the 8 most costly errors, what they actually cost, and how to avoid them.
+One wrong exhaust spec or a late SFA submission can quietly burn S$20K-S$40K before you serve a single plate.
+After fitting out 50+ Singapore restaurants — from Tiong Bahru bistros to MBFC fine-dining — we see the same expensive mistakes again and again, each capable of wiping out 1-3 months of profit.
+Here are the 8 most costly errors, what they actually cost, and exactly how to avoid them.

 Mistake #1: Undersized Exhaust Hood Cost: S$25K-$45K rework